 The best treatment on why one would choose the HITRUST CSF over ISO can be found in the risk framework analysis presented by HCSC and Children’s Health Dallas Selecting a Healthcare Information Security Risk Management Framework in a Cyber World.
 For more information on the HITRUST RMF, refer to the HITRUST RMF Whitepaper.

-How often do I need to get a HITRUST CSF assessment report to support my third-party assurance requirements?
+How often do I need to get a HITRUST Assessment report to support my third-party assurance requirements?

-How can I use the CSF Assurance Program for third-party risk management?
+How can I use the HITRUST Assurance Program for third-party risk management?

-Does the CSF Assurance Program support an “assess once, report many” approach?
+Does the HITRUST Assurance Program support an “assess once, report many” approach?

 Are HITRUST assessments only useful for formal certification against the CSF?

 Certification is only one of the ways the HITRUST CSF can be used.
 Not all organizations need to pursue certification, and validation will provide assurances that specific controls are implemented, which ones are not or may have been changed, and how well they are implemented.
 If an organization chooses not to implement a specific control requirement or address a requirement at a particular maturity level, this is simply identified in the assessment report.
 Relying entities can then decide whether or not the controls implemented by the organization meet their needs.

 Organizations are free to assess specific controls for other purposes, such as FISMA compliance or audits of specific risk areas like access control.
 Other organizations may simply choose to view the CSF as a source of industry leading practices, which they would evaluate and determine whether they are appropriate for their organization.
 Such an organization could still conduct a formal self-assessment or retain an Authorized External Assessor Organization to evaluate the selected controls and receive a validated assessment report.